 Following three rounds of public consultation which began in 2017, the National Transport Authority published the new Dublin Area bus network in September 2020.
 This new bus network plan is the final version resulting from previous redesign proposals and with consideration given to issues raised by over 72,000 submissions.
-The implementation of the New Network will take place on a phased basis over a number of years starting in 2021, subject to Government funding.
+The implementation of the New Network will take place on a phased basis over a number of years starting in 2021 with the H spine launch.
 All information related to the New Dublin Area Bus Network can be viewed and downloaded below, including a map of the overall network, local area maps, the 2019 consultation report and a summary document.

 Network services, including routes, frequencies, interchange, spine and orbital routes were all considered in the redesigned network, to ensure demand for public transport can be met, in the medium and long terms.
 Under the plans, the network will be arranged on the basis of spines radiating from the city centre, supported by other services.
 The new routes will consist of:

 Spines - frequent routes made up of individual bus services timetabled to work together along a corridor.
 At the end of the corridor, the individual services branch off to serve different areas.

 Orbitals - services operating around the city.
 They provide connections between suburbs and town centres, without having to travel into the City Centre.
 They also provide connections to rail, Luas and other bus routes.

 Other City Bound Routes – services operating into Dublin City Centre.
 These services are not part of any spine and operate on their own timetable.